 The Agent may be replaced by a successor Agent in accordance with the Terms and Conditions upon the resignation or removal of the original Agent.
 Generally, the successor Agent has the same rights and obligations as the retired Agent.
 It may be difficult to find a successor Agent on commercially acceptable terms or at all.
 Further, it cannot be excluded that the successor Agent would not breach its obligations under the above documents or that insolvency proceedings would not be initiated against it.
 The Security Agent may resign and a successor Security Agent may be appointed under the Intercreditor Agreement.
 Generally, the successor Security Agent has the same rights and obligations as the retired Security Agent.
 It may be difficult to find a successor Security Agent on commercially acceptable terms or at all.
 Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
 Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
-Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or that insolvency proceedings would not be initiated against it.
+Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
+Further, it cannot be excluded that the successor Security Agent would not breach its obligations under the above documents or that insolvency proceedings would not be initiated against it.